Tennis Club de Paris: 1895 to 1930

-The TCP was the cradle of French tennis.
-Before the First World War, the champions of the time: Aymé, Vacherot, Gobert, Decugis, played at the TCP.
-Then we saw: Canet, Decugis, Germot, Gobert, Laurents.
-The four famous musketeers: Jean Borotra, Jacques Brugnon, Henri Cochet, René Lacoste.
-And in contemporary times, many French first series players.
+Members of the TCP included some of the earliest French tennis players.
+Before the First World War, the champions of the time like André Gobert and Max Decugis played at the TCP.
+They are followed by the Four Musketeers: Jean Borotra, Jacques Brugnon, Henri Cochet, and René Lacoste.

 In 1923, the TCP adopted the law of 1901 and became the Association Sportive du Tennis Club de Paris, tenant of the SA Immobilière du TCP.
 Albert Canet was the first President of the TCP as an Association under the 1901 law.
 He later became President of the French Lawn Tennis Federation.

 1930 to 1945

 In 1930, on the death of his friend Albert Canet, Jean Borotra took over the presidency of the TCP, which then had about 1000 members.
 The lease on the rue de Civry had not been renewed.
-It was then that from 1934 onwards, Jean Borotra, helped by Georges Glasser, Gabriel Guy, Pierre Candeliez, efficient members of the Committee and Robert Foulon, Secretary of the French Lawn Tennis Federation, undertook to convince the Government, the City of Paris and the Sports Federations of the need to build, with the collaboration of the TCP, a large multisports stadium such as did not exist in Europe.
+It was then that from 1934 onwards, Jean Borotra, helped by Georges Glasser, Gabriel Guy, Pierre Candeliez, efficient members of the Committee and Robert Foulon, Secretary of the French Lawn Tennis Federation, undertook to convince the Government, the City of Paris and the Sports Federations of the need to build, with the collaboration of the TCP, a large multisports stadium unprecedented in Europe.
 This operation, carried out with the collaboration of the State, the City of Paris, the TCP itself, and the 1937 Exhibition, could be realised and in 1938 the TCP moved into new premises.